ashwin21rao/xv6-enhanced/REPORT.md

 ## PERFORMANCE OF SCHEDULING ALGORITHMS

-The performance of the 4 scheduling algorithms has been tested on the [benchmark program](benchmark.c).
+The performance of the 4 scheduling algorithms has been tested on the [benchmark program](xv6/benchmark.c).
 The total time taken is found by running ```time benchmark```.

+The benchmark program spawns a total of 40 processes, 10 of each of the following types:
+- Pure CPU
+- CPU followed by IO
+- IO followed by CPU
+- Pure IO

 ### ```RR``` scheduler (default)
-- Total ticks: 3748
+- Total ticks: 2522
-- Order of completion of processes:
-  - IO bound
-  - IO followed by CPU, CPU followed by IO
-  - CPU bound
+- Processes are executed in a Round Robin manner.

 ### ```FCFS``` scheduler
-- Total ticks: 4327
+- Total ticks: 2828
-- Processes are completed in the same order in which they were scheduled.
+- Processes are run to completion after being scheduled.

 ### ```PBS``` scheduler
-- Total ticks: 3826
+- Total ticks: 2406
-- Odd processes have higher priority than even processes and hence are executed first.
+- Odd processes have higher priority than even processes and hence are scheduled first.
 - Round Robin between odd processes and then between even processes.

 ### ```MLFQ``` scheduler
-- Total ticks: 3869
+- Total ticks: 2749
-- Order of completion of processes:
-  - IO bound
-  - IO followed by CPU, CPU followed by IO
-  - CPU bound
+- Processes are scheduled based on their current priority queue.